 How to Prevent Worms In Chickens

 As I stated earlier, chickens who are healthy with a strong immune system can handle a small worm load.
 Their systems take care of it.
-However, if their immune systems are down, the parasites infestation can rapidly increase which causes your chicken to become sick.
+However, if their immune systems are down, the parasite infestation can rapidly increase, which causes your chicken to become sick.
 There are a few things we can do to help our feathered friends out!

 Some people will also use garlic, pumpkin seeds and apple cider vinegar to prevent worms.
 These are all great natural ways to keep your chickens healthy.

 Again, I’ve not personally had a chicken with worms, so I’d highly recommend calling your vet if you suspect your chicken is being overrun with worms.
 I would rather be proactive and do a little extra as far as my flock’s health on a daily basis than be reactive and treat them with a dewormer that isn’t natural.